maximilien/musings/blogs/ai/1/draft.md

 **My experience (three months of extensive use):**

 I especially liked the background agent workflow for parallelizing work.
-For UI-heavy projects, Cursor worked well, though I often found myself needing to provide browser context manually--copying browser's JavaScript console and pasting it to the agent.
+For UI-heavy projects, Cursor worked well, though I often found myself needing to provide browser context manually—copying the browser's JavaScript console output and pasting it to the agent.
 Where it struggled was with long sessions—context approaching its limits would cause the agent to slow down significantly and "forget" earlier decisions or make suggestions that conflicted with code it had written minutes before.

-[VERIFY: Current context window limits—search results suggest 200K advertised but 70K-120K effective in practice]
+Context windows in Cursor vary: standard use runs around 10K-20K tokens for edits and chat, while "Max Mode" provides 200K tokens for larger projects and can access even larger model contexts (up to 1M tokens for some models) for deeper analysis.
+You can monitor usage in real-time and use features like rules to manage larger context effectively across chats.

+**Pricing (as of January 2026):**

+Cursor uses a hybrid model combining flat monthly fees with usage-based credit pools:
+- **Hobby (Free):** 2,000 Tab completions and 50 slow requests per month
+- **Pro ($20/mo):** Unlimited Tab completions, unlimited "Auto" model, $20 credit pool for premium models
+- **Pro+ ($60/mo):** Same as Pro with 3x credit pool ($60)
+- **Ultra ($200/mo):** 20x credit pool ($400) and priority access to new features

-The pricing volatility has also been frustrating.
-Cursor has raised significant funding and is growing rapidly, but the plan changes and usage limits have been inconsistent.
-[VERIFY: Check current pricing tiers—reports suggest $20-$200/month depending on tier]
+The pricing volatility has been frustrating—plan changes and usage limits have shifted as Cursor has grown rapidly.

 **Best for:** Developers who prefer GUI workflows, VSCode users, teams wanting visual code review.